|

 IV.
 Special Needs

-Identify practices and technologies that reduce risks of contamination of strawberries from field to consumer.
+- Identify practices and technologies that reduce risks of microbiological contamination of strawberry fruit due to exposure to pathogens from handlers and/or animals along the supply chain.

 Thank you for your interest in doing research that contributes to the success of the strawberry industry.